-The Tracking Hub is a console program for the virtual studio, it collects data from tracking systems (cameras and objects) and stores this information.
-The Viz Engine is provided with this tracking data at a configurable time or delay.

-To achieve an exact tracking many configurations are stored and provided to the user.
+Tracking Hub is a console program for the virtual studio, it collects data from tracking systems (cameras and objects) and stores this information.
+This tracking data is provided to Viz Engine at a configurable time or after a delay.
+To achieve exact tracking, many configurations are stored and provided to the user.